docpad/docpad/README.md

 		docpad watch

-- To run the docpad server which allows you to access the generated website in a web browser
+- To run the DocPad server which allows you to access the generated website in a web browser

 		docpad server